rutikbodke333/ProjectPulse/README.md

  What is  Projectplus ?

-Projectplus is a web-based platform designed to facilitate the connection between freelancers and companies.
+Projectplus is a web-based platform designed to facilitate the connection between Job Seeker and companies.
 The primary goal of Projectplus is to provide a seamless environment where freelancers can find job opportunities and companies can find skilled professionals to hire for their projects.
-The platform supports two main user modules: freelancers and companies.
+The platform supports two main user modules: Job Seeker and companies.

 ## Main Modules
-1. Freelancer Module
+1. Job Seeker Module
 2. Company Module
 ## Technologies Used
 - Backend: Spring MVC, SQL.